jspopowski/jspopowski.github.io/_posts/2023-03-25-CAP-Problem-Competition-2022.md

 \end{equation*}

 ##### Evaporation
-It takes some thermal energy for a substance to change its phase, called the \textit{latent heat} of the transition.
+It takes some thermal energy for a substance to change its phase, called the *latent heat* of the transition.
 At all times, water on the skin or in the lungs is absorbing heat from the body, and when this heat equals the latent heat of vaporization the water turns into vapor.
 This is why sweating works to cool you down on a hot day in the summer: excess water on your skin draws away heat from your skin and vaporizes, carrying the excess thermal energy with it.

-Let's assume there is no visible sweating from the diver on a comfortable \SI{20}{\celsius} day in Acapulco.
+Let's assume there is no visible sweating from the diver on a comfortable $\SI{20}{\celsius}$ day in Acapulco.
 Still, the total evaporative loss will be approximately 25-30\% of their metabolic rate \cite{ubc}.
-In the radiation section we learned that the metabolic rate is about \qty{100}{W}, meaning that the evaporative thermal power lost is about \qty{30}{W}. \textbf{Over the course of the fall, the heat lost to evaporation is then approximately}
+In the radiation section we learned that the metabolic rate is about \qty{100}{W}, meaning that the evaporative thermal power lost is about \qty{30}{W}. **Over the course of the fall, the heat lost to evaporation is then approximately**
 \begin{equation*}
     Q_{\text{evap}} = \qty{30}{W}\times\qty{2.71}{s}=\SI{81}{\joule}.
 \end{equation*}

 ##### Drag
-We should calculate what the speed \textit{would} be of the diver before they hit the water, if air resistance was not a thing.
+We should calculate what the speed *would* be of the diver before they hit the water, if air resistance was not a thing.
 If it is faster than the \qty{25}{m/s}, the difference in kinetic energy is explained by the friction involved in pushing air molecules out of the way, also known as drag.

 Calling the zero of potential energy the surface of the water, the initial gravitational potential energy is
 \begin{equation*}